by Texas Homesteader ~

 Trouble On The Road

 Then it happened – about 5-10 miles down the road, one of the tires throws the tread.
 Groooan… Of course we have a spare tire on the trailer so that’s not the trouble.
-The problem is our location on the side of a 2-lane blacktop – and the fact that our trailer is loaded with thousands of pounds of cattle.
+The problem is our location on the side of a 2-lane blacktop – and the fact that our trailer is loaded with about three thousand pounds of bovine.

 Since we’re on the side of the road and the trailer is loaded down, we can’t just use our regular tire jack to change the tire.
 We needed a heavy duty hydraulic mechanic’s jack.
 So we turned around and headed back home.
 We used our emergency blinkers and drove verrrry slowly on the shoulder to keep that tire from giving up the ghost completely on the way home.